Hiking

-Hiking in Michigan’s Upper Peninsula is as close to an untamed wilderness as you will find in the contiguous United States.
-The trail systems let you explore the acres of land in your hiking boots that some visitors may never encounter while traveling the main roads.
+Our trail systems let you explore the acres of land in your hiking boots that some visitors may never encounter while traveling the main roads.
 You'll find more privacy than you generally find elsewhere thanks to lower traffic trails that bring you a truly peaceful hiking experience.
-Don’t worry though — you won’t have to sacrifice sightseeing and jaw dropping views!
+Don’t worry though — you won’t have to sacrifice sightseeing and jaw-dropping views!

 Here are our must-hikes: